quizzestime/quizzestime.github.io/README.md

 ## WARNING

 This app might not run because free limits of Back4app or hosting service has been exceeded, if so please submit a issue! <br>
-This is just an open source project and it doesn't have the feature of deleting your account, use example email when registering!
+This is just an open source project and it doesn't have the feature of deleting your account, use sample email when registering!

 ## Functionality